 Since our founding in 1844, the United Methodist Church of Chagrin Falls has provided a vibrant Christian experience in the heart of Chagrin Falls.
-Our present sanctuary was erected in 1885 and allows us to offer a traditional and welcoming worship experience, a caring community to help us all on our faith journey, and a place to enjoy life together as we grow in love for God and one another.
+Our beautiful sanctuary was erected in 1885 and is located less than a block away from the village triangle.
+From this central location we offer two welcoming Sunday morning worship experiences as well as a wide variety of Christian education and Outreach opportunities.
+As a faith community we offer encouragement and support to all who desire to grow in love for God and one another.

 Dr. Charles and Barbara Yoost along with Reverends Joyce and Peter Lawson are leading a Reformation & Celebration Tour for the 500th anniversary of the Reformation on September 25-October 8, 2017.
 The trip also includes several sites connected to world-changing events in Germany, Switzerland and France.
 If you think this trip sounds interesting and inspirational, please join us Sunday, January 8 at 4 pm in the Fireside Room to learn more.
 If you wish to attend or are interested and unable to attend, please inform Rev. Joyce so we can plan accordingly.
 Tour brochures are available on the shelf outside the office.